greenboxal/doggohub/doc/development/limit_ee_conflicts.md

   developers that their work needs to be ported to EE.
-- Community contributors shouldn't submit merge requests against EE, but reviewers should take actions by either creating such EE merge request or asking a GitLab developer to do it once the merge request is merged.
+- Community contributors shouldn't submit merge requests against EE, but reviewers should take actions by either creating such EE merge request or asking a DoggoHub developer to do it once the merge request is merged.
 - If you branch is more than 500 commits behind `master`, the job will fail and you should rebase your branch upon latest `master`.